Eating Disorders - Medical Condition

 Eating Disorders Facts

 More people are being diagnosed with eating disorders, possibly as a consequence of society’s emphasis on and preoccupation with thinness.
 Eating disorders are conditions that involve genetic, biological, psychosocial, and environmental factors.
-In North America, anorexia nervosa, bulimia nervosa, and binge eating disorder are the most common eating disorders.
+Common types include anorexia nervosa, avoidant and restrictive food intake disorder, bulimia nervosa, and binge eating disorder.
 More women than men are affected by eating disorders.

 Eating Disorders Causes

 Although cultural factors have an influence on the development of eating disorders, they appear to stem from multiple factors.
 There has been a lot of debate about the role of parenting and family environments in relation to eating disorders.
 Genetic and hormonal factors are believed to play significant roles; people with eating disorders are believed to have a genetic predisposition to the illness.
-Individuals who have a family history of depression, alcohol abuse, obesity, or eating disorders are at higher risks for anorexia nervosa and bulimia nervosa.
 There also appears to be a neurological relationship between patterns of eating (such as dieting and starvation) and the nervous and hormonal systems, since hunger, food cravings, and feelings of fullness are controlled by certain areas of the brain and involve a number of digestive hormones.

 Eating Disorders Symptoms and Complications